lugino-emeritus/py-ntlib/README.md

 # NTLIB

-Set of python3 modules developed for different projects.
+Set of python3 (3.6+) modules developed for different projects.

 It can be used by adding a \*.pth file to a python package path (e.g. site-packages) containing the path to a folder which includes the library.
-This has the advantage of using the same modules on different systems of a dual-boot PC.
+This has the advantage of using the same modules on different systems of a dual-boot computer.
 Furthermore, this allows the development of libraries without naming issues.

 ```
 FOLDER STRUCTURE: